 Test conditions

-A Multibeam Echosounder (MBES) survey is a method used to map the underwater environment with high precision.
+A Multibeam Echosounder (MBES) survey maps the underwater environment with high precision.
 This technology employs multiple sonar beams to create detailed, accurate maps of the seafloor, underwater structures, and other submerged features.

 Raw INS data were logged in real-time and merged with MBES data from the RESON SeaBat 7125 within the acquisition software Teledyne PDS.
 Hydrographic data were post-processed and filtered with BeamWorx AutoClean, INS data have been processed using SBG Qinertia.
 The reference is the tightly coupled Horizon high-end fiber optic solution.